Paulina d. C. Inara Rodis, Ph.D.

 Inara Rodis’s research interweaves studies of identity —especially race/ethnicity/gender— social relationships and networks, to elucidate perceptions of and responses to intersectional threat and cyber aggression.

 Paulina d.
 C. Inara Rodis uses multiple theoretical frames and methodological tools to investigate the ways that racial, ethnic, and gender identity narratives illuminate how women of color navigate their social networks.

-Paulina d.
-C. Inara Rodis studies the interconnections and nuances of the experience of marginalization and harassment in the digital world.
-By exploring how individuals understand and experience their social identities and close relationships within social networks and social media, her work seeks to increase representation and elevate what is so often hidden, undervalued, and overlooked.
+In her current research program, Inara Rodis studies the interconnections and nuances of the experience of marginalization and harassment in the digital world.
+By investigating how individuals understand and experience their social identities and close relationships within social networks and digital media, her work seeks to increase representation and elevate what is so often hidden, undervalued, and overlooked.

-Inara Rodis is a doctoral candidate in Sociology at Pennsylvania State University, where she earned her M.A. in Sociology and Demography.
-She is also a 2020-2021 Predoctoral Fellow for Excellence through Diversity at the Annenberg School for Communication at the University of Pennsylvania.
-She has published work in Sociology of Education, Advances in Gender Research, Sex Roles, and Socius.
+Inara Rodis earned her Ph.D. in sociology at Pennsylvania State University in 2021, where she also earned her MA in Sociology and Demography.
+She is a 2021-2022 Provost Postdoctoral Fellow for Academic Diversity through the Office of the Vice Provost for Research in the Annenberg School for Communication at the University of Pennsylvania.
+She published work in Information, Communication, and Society, Socius, Sex Roles, Advances in Gender Research, and Sociology of Education.

 - M.A., Pennsylvania State University, 2017

 The Annenberg School Welcomes 13 New Visiting Scholars and Postdoctoral Fellows

 Learn a little bit about the research interests of our new postdoctoral fellows and visiting scholars.